MiroslavPetrik/net3-starter/README.md

 See the translation of the [`passwordsMustMatch` refinement](./src/app/actions/auth.ts#L85) .

 # FAQ

-## How does the query client connect to the Gel?

-In development, the library automatically detects the linked Gel project.
-In production `GEL_DSN` [env variable is recommended.](https://www.edgedb.com/docs/intro/clients#connection)

 ## How does Next.js communicate with the Gel Auth extension?